CapitaLand Investment sinks into red with S$142 million H2 loss on China asset drag

 Excluding these non-cash items, operating profit rose 30 per cent to S$279 million in H2, from S$214 million in the prior year.
 This came amid higher contributions from the listed funds business, lower interest costs and reduced operating expenses, but was offset by growth-related expenses and lower contributions following divestments.

-Meanwhile, revenue fell 25 per cent to $1.1 billion, from S$1.5 billion in H2 FY2024.
+Meanwhile, revenue fell 25 per cent to S$1.1 billion, from S$1.5 billion in H2 FY2024.
 Adjusting for the deconsolidation of CapitaLand Ascott Trust, CLI said revenue would have been stable year on year.

 Loss per share for the six months stood at S$0.028, compared with an earnings per share (EPS) of S$0.03 in H2 FY2024.